All Products

 TokenPrincipalId

-The ID of the principal that actually performs operations after the instance is connected with a Security Token Service (STS) role by using Session Manager.
+The principal ID that performs operations after the instance is connected with a Security Token Service (STS) role through Session Manager.

-This section describes how to access an OSS bucket from the ECS console to view the objects of session records that are delivered to the bucket.
-Alternatively, you can log on to the OSS console to access the bucket.
+Access an OSS bucket from the ECS console to view session record objects.
+You can also log on to the OSS console directly.

-4. In the upper-right corner of the ECS Cloud Assistant page, click Configure.
+3. In the upper-right corner of the ECS Cloud Assistant page, click Settings.

 <Root directory>/<Region ID of the instance>/<Session record time (Year-Month)>/<Session record time (Day)>/<Instance ID>/<SessionId>/<ChannelId>

-Session record objects are in the YAML format.
-You can download the objects for analysis and auditing.
+Session record objects are in YAML format.
+Download them for analysis and auditing.

-The following sample Java code shows a session record object in the YAML format:
+The following Java code parses a session record object in YAML format:

 //The document parsing class of the YAML object.